mastooo/java-superfeedr/README.markdown

 You don't need that if you don't need to change the code.
 Please just use the built `.jar` file in `/distrib`

-It you changed the code, you can rebuild the .jar file, by using `ant` in the wrapper directory.
+It you changed the code, you can rebuild the .jar file, by using `ant` in the wrapper directory or use `maven clean install` if you prefer to use Maven 2

 ## Example